 It doesn’t matter what the roots of your decision are.
-Outsourcing software development solves many issues that you may face with your product.
+Software development outsourcing solves many issues that you may face with your product.

 Before I jump into the main subject, I want to point out that finding a reliable partner is always key.
-Some software development companies will provide you with all the pros I’ll outline below, when other will only mess up your whole idea.
+Some outsourcing companies will provide you with all the pros I’ll outline below, when other will only mess up your whole idea.
 You should always ask your network and check directories like Clutch, as you probably know.
-Clutch provides reliable reviews of project work collected by dedicated analysts, but also lists company portfolios, pricing structures, and more.
+Clutch provides reliable reviews of project work collected by dedicated analysts, but also lists portfolios of companies outsourcing software development, their pricing structures, and more.
 You can check our profile to see what it looks like.

 While Clutch is kinda obvious place to start your research, there are other places where you can look for your future partner:

 Looking for a dedicated team with established processes and track record?